Bucs beat Panthers 41-17, earn No. 2 playoff seeding in NFC

 The player later said he was cut for refusing to play through an ankle injury.
 Coach Bruce Arians countered that Brown ’s bizarre exit came after the receiver declined to re-enter the game because he upset about not having the ball thrown to him often enough.

-Brady rallied the defending champs to a victory over the Jets and had to overcome another slow against Carolina, which drove 75 yards after the opening kickoff to take a 7-0 lead on Sam Darnold’s 2-yard TD pass midway through the first quarter.
+Brady rallied the defending champs to a victory over the Jets and had to overcome another slow against Carolina, which drove 75 yards after the opening kickoff to take a 7-0 lead on Sam Darnold’s 2-yard TD pass to Chuba Hubbard midway through the first quarter.

 Ke’Shawn Vaughn’s 2-yard TD run early in the third quarter built the lead to 17-7.
 Evans caught TD passes of 3 and 20 yards, and receiver Scotty Miller scored on a 33-yard run in the fourth quarter for the Bucs.

-Darnold completed 29 of 42 passes for 219 yards, two touchdowns and one interception for the Panthers.
+Darnold completed 29 of 42 passes for 219 yards, two touchdowns and one interception for the Panthers, who fell to 0-4 against Tampa Bay under Rhule and have been outscored 150-63 by their NFC South rival in those games.

-Brady joined Drew Brees as the only players in league history with multiple 5,000-yard seasons.
-He threw for 5,235 yards and 39 TDs in 16 games for New England in 2011.

 INJURIES